 An OMI initiator that is a non-AP STA may indicate changes in its transmit parameters by sending a frame that contains the OM Control subfield to the OMI responder.
 The OMI initiator shall set:

-The UL MU Disable subfield to 1 1 and the UL MU Data Disable subfield to 0 to indicate suspension of UL MU operation (see 27.5.3 (UL MU operation).(#14331)
+The UL MU Disable subfield to 1 to indicate suspension to response to a Trigger frame or a frame carrying TRS Control subfield. (see 27.5.3 (UL MU operation).(#16615)(#14331)

 An AP that is an OMI initiator shall set the UL MU Disable subfield to 0.